Being Blessed While Having Rheumatoid Arthritis

 There are times in life when we wonder whether we are on the right track.
 Other times, it’s more obvious that God is leading us.
 Writing this blog about Rheumatoid Arthritis can seem like a daunting task at times.
 It helps immeasurably to see the relationships and connections that follow – often without human orchestration.

-If you are not already following me on Twitter, you can click on the blue birdie at the top of the page.
+If you are not already following me on Twitter, you can click on the blue birdie button at the top of the page.
 We have an amazingly supportive and informative Facebook group.
 If you aren’t a FB Fan yet, there’s a button on the sidebar.
-And by the way, while you’re over there at the sidebar, click to join this site, too.
-Have a blessed day. ;D
+I hope you can feel as blessed as I do by connecting with others having Rheumatoid Arthritis. 🙂

 Recommended reading: